lucaswarwick02/exploring-and-analyzing-network-data/README.md

-# exploring-and-analyzing-network-data
+# Exploring and Analyzing Network Data with Python
-Tutorial for exploring network statistics and metrics [programminghistorian.org]
+Tutorial for exploring network statistics and metrics

+This project is a walk through of the lesson, with the same name, from the website [Programming Historian](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python).
+Published by *John R. Ladd, Jessica Otis, Christopher N. Warren, and Scott Weingart*, it introduces network metrics and how to draw conclusions from them when working with humanities data.
+It also teaches you how to use the NetworkX Python package to produce and work with these network statistics.